Speeding Accidents in Georgia

 Younger Men.
 Younger men are often associated with speeding accident.

-There are a few conditions that tend to be involved in many speeding related accidents, which include the following:
+There are a few conditions that our Atlanta attorneys have observed that tend to be involved in many speeding related accidents, which include the following:

 Alcohol and Drug Abuse.
 These types of substance addictions can result in motorists speeding.
 Reports estimate that around forty one percent of intoxicated drivers involved in a fatal crash were speeding at the time.